cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 - `record.envelope` is set to the byte string consisting only of zeros of length `Nn + Nm`

-It is RECOMMENDED that a fake client record is created once (e.g. as the first user record of the application) and stored alongside legitimate client records.
+It is RECOMMENDED that a fake client record is created once (e.g. as the first user record of the application) and then stored alongside legitimate client records, to serve subsequent client requests.
 This allows servers to retrieve the record in a time comparable to that of a legitimate client record.

 Note that the responses output by either scenario are indistinguishable to an adversary that is unable to guess the registered password for the client corresponding to `credential_identifier`.